DialloOracle/analytics-ai/data-mesh/data-mesh-datapipelines/what-is-datapipelines/what-is-datapipelines.md

-# What is Appliciation Modernization?
+# What is applciation modernization?

 ## Application Modernization